qiv1ne/minesweeper-coop/README.md

 4. Postgres service - provide interaction with PostgreSQL database.
 5. Redis service - provide interaction with Redis database for store game and user sessions.
 6. PostgreSQL - database for storing user profiles, game history, leaderboards.
-7. Redis - database for storing user and game sessions.
+7. Redis - database for storing game sessions.

 All services use REST endpoints for communication